benedikt-schesch/AST-Merging-Evaluation/README.md

 ## Directory structure

+TODO: I found this list a bit overwhelming.
+Could you organize it by
+ * what is committed to the repository vs
+ * what is not committed
+and also by
+ * which directories/files are inputs vs
+ * which ones are outputs
+?

 * run.sh -> This file executes each step of the stack.

 * run_small.sh -> This file executes the stack on two repositories.